 Summer may be my favorite season for produce with fresh sweet corn, juicy tomatoes and plenty of squash.
 I think it’s because so many of the vegetables stand up well to grilling; the method enhances the natural flavors while adding a slightly smoky taste.
 Summer vegetables also remind me of growing up in New Jersey – named the “garden state” for a reason.
 My town had an abundance of farms and farm stands to purchase the ripe produce – word would travel fast as to when the corn was best and tomatoes at their peak.

-Heat grill or grill pan to medium-high heat.
 Season chicken with salt and pepper and drizzle with olive oil.
-Add chicken to the grill and cook through, about 4 minutes on each side.
-Remove and set aside.
-Let rest for at least 5 minutes.
-Chop the chicken thighs and set aside.
+Add chicken to the grill and cook through.
+Remove and let the chicken rest.
+Chop and set aside.

 Add the arugula to a large salad bowl with the corn kernels, squash, tomatoes and the chicken.
-Drizzle with ¼ cup of the basil vinaigrette, adding more if needed, tossing to combine.
-Top with pieces of the burrata and serve.
+Drizzle with the basil vinaigrette, tossing to combine.
+Top with the burrata and serve.

 If you enjoy this heirloom tomato and grilled veggie salad, give these recipes a try: